Did Whakaari/White Island erupt? Ash rises 600m above volcano

 The Volcanic Alert Level on the island remains at 2.

-Sherburn said GNS would be increasing the frequency of their gas and observation flights to the island until they could service the on-island equipment and power supplies.
+Sherburn said GNS would be increasing the frequency of its gas and observation flights to the island until they could service the on-island equipment and power supplies.